Free Consultation (770) 865-8654

 Instead of applying for benefits through your employer, you may have secured long-term disability benefits through a private insurance policy.

 These types of policies are not governed by ERISA but are still complex.
-Similar to employer sponsored policies, private long-term disability policies also have specific provisions regarding the types of conditions that are covered and not covered, payout amounts and time limits.
+Similar to employer-sponsored policies, private long-term disability policies also have specific provisions regarding the types of conditions that are covered and not covered, payout amounts and time limits.

 If you have a private insurance policy and either need help filing a claim or have already filed a claim, which has been delayed or denied, let us help.
+Our experienced team of Georgia long-term disability attorneys can review your policy, help explain the law, and determine a course of action for your individual situation.

 If you need help with any aspect of a long-term disability insurance claim, reach out to us for help.
 This area of law is complex.
 Hiring a lawyer who understands the process is very important to securing the benefits you need.